Frequently Asked Questions

 Find future settlement opportunities applicable to your organization.

 What are some examples of past settlements you have pursued for your clients?

 Cathode Ray Tube (CRT) Indirect Purchaser Settlement

 United Health Care Ingenix Settlement

 No. We do not practice law so we don't provide legal counsel.
 We are not an attorney, class counsel or claims administrator.
 MCAG is a class action settlement expert, we handle all of the settlement administration details including preparing and submitting any required documentation and claim forms.
 We also work with settlement administrators to reconcile and distribute appropriate recoveries under the terms of the settlements.
 If you want legal advice or legal services, you should contact class counsel or an attorney of your choosing.

-Can I file for recovery from a class action settlement on my own?
+Can we file for recovery from a class action settlement on our own?

 Absolutely.
 You do not have to engage our services or any other third-party claim filing firm to obtain a recovery.
 You can prepare and file your own settlement claim.
-However, over 150,000 companies have engaged MCAG so they can focus on their core business while our team of class action settlement experts monitor and manage the process on their behalf.
+However, thousands of companies have engaged MCAG so they can focus on their core business while our team of class action settlement experts monitor and manage the process on their behalf.

-- Since 2003, MCAG has provided services for over 50 class action settlements.
+- Since 2003, MCAG has provided services for dozens of class action settlements.
 We are extremely familiar with the process of preparing, submitting, tracking and reconciling claims for our clients.
 In addition, we work effectively and successfully with the nation’s preeminent class action litigators and settlement administrators.

 Our approach to settlements recovery is both strategic and data driven.
 Whenever possible, MCAG uses data, often provided by our partners and trusted vendors of our clients, to increase client recoveries.